gitter-badger/CLOUD-ATLAS/README.md

 <br><br>
 # !HELP WANTED!

 ## Are you a user?
 Missing a feature or found a bug?
-Give us a notice in the issues section!
+Give us a notice in the issues section above!
 ## Are you a developer?
 Do you have some spare time?
-Feel free to solve a job in the issues section!
+Feel free to solve a job in the issues section above!
 <br><br>

 # Features 02.01.2022 stable <a href="https://cloud-atlas.app" target="_blank">LIVE DEMO</a> (Google login only)